sitraka-/Sound-Systems/README.md

 ## WORLD-BUILDING

-To begin our exploration we will first engage in a collective work session, to kickstart our ideation process.
-This exercise in collective world-building will focus on examining notions of habitability and belonging, and how these shape and inform modes of living in new localities.
+To begin our exploration we will first engage in a collective work session, to kickstart our rapid ideation process.
+This exercise in collective world-building will focus on examining notions of habitability and belonging, and how can these shape and inform modes of living in new localities.

-We will explore
+To guide us through this exercise, we will focus our concerns on 4 locations: a space station in Low Earth Orbit (LEO), a Moon settlement, a Mars settlement, and a spacecraft on a 100 years journey to Alpha Centauri.

 ---